ibm-cloud-architecture/ibm-cloud-stencils/drawio/drawio.md

 6. Similarly for arrows from VPCarrows.xml if desired.
 7. If Cloud Universe group was used you can replace with the Public Network and Enterprise Network groups in VPCgroups.xml

 Note: If you use Copy Style in step 4 and Paste Style in step 5 the style is copied but not the group tag.
+You can also turn off the group tag by setting it to an invalid name in the style (e.g. CloudTag.svg to CloudTagOff.svg)

 Return to [Main](/README.md)